Constraining spontaneous black hole scalarization in scalar-tensor-Gauss-Bonnet theories with current gravitational-wave data: Gravitational-wave constraints

 It remains to discuss how one obtains the projected waveform $\tilde h_i(f;\theta)$ from the harmonic modes in Eq.~\eqref{eq:gw_waveform_deformations}.
 We begin by using the \mbox{IMRPhenomXHM} model of Ref.~\cite{Garcia-Quiros:2020qpx} to generate $\tilde h^\text{(GR)}_{\ell m}(f;\vartheta)$ in the so-called ``$L$-frame'' of the binary, wherein the orbital angular momentum~$\vec{L}$ points along the positive $z$~axis.
 Note, however, that this frame is generically noninertial due to the precession of~$\vec{L}$ about the total angular momentum~$\vec{J}$.
 After multiplying by~$e^{-i\delta\phi_{\ell m}}$, we use the ``twisting-up'' procedure implemented in the \mbox{IMRPhenomXPHM} model~\cite{Pratten:2020ceb} to map $\tilde h_{\ell m}(f;\theta)$ onto the ``plus'' and ``cross'' polarizations of the waveform in the inertial $J$-frame.
-(The twisting-up procedure that is appropriate to STGB gravity will in principle differ from that of GR, but these differences are minor and, as we did with the higher-order terms in~$\delta\phi_{\ell m}$, can be neglected as a first approximation.)
+(The twisting-up procedure that is appropriate to STGB gravity will in principle differ from that of GR, but these differences are minor \footnote{The precession of $\vec{L}$ around $\vec{J}$ is determined by solving appropriate PN equations of motion~\cite{Pratten:2020ceb}.
+In scalar-tensor theories, the corrections to these equations due to the scalar field are proportional to $(Q_1 / M_1) (Q_2 / M_2)$~\cite{Brax:2021qqo}, and so are small under our working hypothesis that GR provides an accurate description of~the~data.} and, as we did with the higher-order terms in~$\delta\phi_{\ell m}$, can be neglected as a first approximation.)
 The remaining projection of the polarization modes onto the detector is straightforward~\cite{Cutler:1994ys} and is handled automatically for us by the Bilby~software~package~\cite{Ashton:2018jfp, Romero-Shaw:2020owr}.